txixco/txixco/README.md

 Sr. Software Engineer
 ---------------------

-A developer by profession, my passion is to automate things.
+A developer by profession, automating things my passion.

 * 🌍  I'm based in Mexico City
 * ✉️  You can contact me at [frueda@protonmail.com](mailto:frueda@protonmail.com)